Zhangixalus feae

 Zhangixalus feae is a species of frog in the family Rhacophoridae.
 It is found in southwestern Yunnan (China), northern Laos, northern and central highlands of Vietnam, northern Thailand, and Myanmar.
 The specific name feae honors Leonardo Fea, an Italian explorer, zoologist, and naturalist.

 Its natural habitats are closed-canopy evergreen rainforests, but it can adapt to human presence.
-Breeding takes place in streams, ponds, and paddy fields as well as holes in trees; it seems to require large trees.
-It is threatened by habitat loss and collecting for consumption, at least in the past.
+It has been observed between 600 and 1400 meters above sea level.
+The frog's range includes protected parks: Hoang Lien National Park, Ngoc Linh Nature Reserve, and Phou Dendin National Biodiversity Conservation Area.
+This frog is threatened by habitat loss associated with road and infrastructure construction and tourism.
+People occasionally collect this frog to eat or to keep and breed for the pet trade, but it is unclear if this still poses a threat.
+Zoos sometimes display this frog because of its striking coloration.

 Individuals of Zhangixalus feae are capable of gliding by spreading the webbing between their fingers and toes.
 They eat small invertebrates, including insects, spiders, and millipedes.